abdrahmansoltan/Learning-Notes/Frontend/JavaScript/1-JS.md

   ![Optional chaining](./img/Optional%20chaining.webp)
   - It's a safe way to access nested object properties, even if an intermediate property doesn’t exist.
   - It allows reading the value of a property located deep within a chain of connected objects without having to check that each reference in the chain is valid.
+  - If the value is `undefined` or `null` at any point in the chain, it will stop and return `undefined` instead of throwing an error.
+    - This is called **short-circuiting** because it stops evaluating the expression as soon as it finds a `null` or `undefined` value.
   - enables you to read the value of a property located deep within a chain of connected objects without having to check that each reference in the chain is valid.

     ```js